markmoxon/elite-source-code-bbc-micro-cassette/output/README.md

-# Build output
+# Build output for the tape version of Elite

-This folder contains the output binaries from the build process.
+This folder contains the output binaries from the build process for the tape version of Elite.

 ---